 My jaw hit the floor when I read the name at the end of Richard’s text.
 Richard and I had done a stint in McLaughlin Youth Center with Tyrone many years ago.
 I had long ago forgotten his name.
 Now he was a grown man in his forties, just emerging from a 19-year prison sentence.

 I thought about three troubled teenage boys nearly thirty years ago, full of anger and bewilderment, emotions and hormones easily overtaking our shaky grasp of life principles.
-We scarcely understood the meaning of our juvenile crimes, let alone the underlying reasons we had committed them.
+We scarcely understood the meaning of our juvenile crimes, let alone the reasons we had committed them.
 This was an opportunity for the three of us to mend our ways before the world started handing us serious consequences.
 Richard and I managed to find our way out of the maladjusted snarl we had stumbled into.
 Tyrone didn’t.

-It took some years for each of us to straighten out and find civilized ways of getting our human needs and desires met.
+It took some years for each of us to straighten out and find civilized ways of getting our needs and desires met.
 It didn’t happen when we were 15, or 25 for that matter.
 In 1983, we were in a light-fare juvenile program for mildly wayward young men called Adventure House.
-It was minimum security; any kid could walk right out the front door and down the street if he wanted to.
+It was minimum security; any kid could walk right out the front door if he wanted to.
 Some did.
 Richard and I didn’t, but the inner struggles we faced were too great to be turned around by the gentle structure of Adventure House.
-We were like those deep water fish that blow up if they are brought too near the surface.
+We were like those deep water fish that blow up if they are brought too close to the surface.
 We both continued running afoul of society’s boundaries with such reckless disregard for authority that we ended up in the place where the worst juvenile offenders go: Closed Treatment Unit (CTU), a subset of McLaughlin Youth Center.
 We were each sent there, not because our crimes were serious but because we were profoundly troubled.
 It was a mercy that we came there, though at the time it seemed society had thrown us away.

 CTU was a military school that looked like the inside of a prison.
 When you walked into the unit, you saw nothing but a bank of cells.
 The days were filled with exhausting physical exercise, year-round schooling and demanding program activities.
 The staff were ruthless in confronting manipulation and anti-social behavior.
 The pride of many rebels was crushed in that place, where nothing was left to distract the teenager from his self-made mess.
 The counselors were educated and well trained.
 The hope was that, little by little, the light of knowledge and sanity would come in and break up the darkness inside us, which we didn’t understand.

 Surely every prison inmate is a walking lesson on human waywardness.
 There is nothing inside “them” that can’t be found in every one of us — a great breach between the good we desire and the failure that is our collective lot.
 The Bible calls it our fallen nature.
-William Golding refers to it as a “defect” in his disturbing book The Lord of the Flies, in which a group of adolescent boys is stranded on a deserted island and, left to their own inclinations, form factions and become would-be murderers.
+William Golding referred to it as a “defect” in his disturbing book The Lord of the Flies, in which a group of adolescent boys is stranded on a deserted island and, left to their own inclinations, form factions and become would-be murderers.
 They are, in fact, engaged in a senseless manhunt when they are interrupted by an adult rescue team that has discovered their whereabouts.
 Whatever we call it, every person is driven (at least in part) by irrational impulses.
 This is true even of those who fight tooth and nail to bring about a better outcome.